-Is The Constitutional Right To Choose Abortion Doomed?
+Is the Constitutional Right to Choose Abortion Doomed?

 As spring turns to summer, the calendar is finally beginning to release us from the grip of the U.S. Supreme Court’s sadistic habit of saving its most consequential decisions for the end of the term.
-SCOTUS handed down two major decisions last week (one making it clear LGBTQ folk are protected by basic employment discrimination laws, and another invalidating Trump’s effort to kill Obama’s DACA relief program for Dreamers).
-Remaining major cases involve issues ranging from Trump’s efforts to hide his financial records, to the power of states to exclude religious schools from taxpayer-funded scholarship programs, to yet another round of litigation over Obamacare’s contraception coverage mandate.
+SCOTUS handed down two major decisions last week (one making it clear LGBTQ folks are protected by basic employment-discrimination laws, and another invalidating Trump’s effort to kill Obama’s DACA relief program for Dreamers).
+Remaining major cases involve issues ranging from Trump’s efforts to hide his financial records to the power of states to exclude religious schools from taxpayer-funded scholarship programs to yet another round of litigation over Obamacare’s contraception-coverage mandate.

 But to those on both sides of an issue that has been fundamental to constitutional law and the culture wars since 1973, the case to wait for with bated breath is June Medical Services LLC v.
 Russo, which may be the most significant decision on abortion law to come down since the Court reaffirmed the right to choose in 1992’s Planned Parenthood v.
 Casey.